Web Scraping in Rust with Reqwest and Scraper

 cargo new web_scraper

 Next, add the required libraries to the dependencies.
-For this project, you’ll use reqwest
+We'll start with reqwest and scraper.

 [dependencies]